 Take the vacant Ontario Theatre, originally opened in 1951.
 Sure, the market has changed – these days, people see movies in 3D-ready, shopping mall-centered megamultiplexes, when they see them at all.
 It’s a far cry from the sixties, when The Sound of Music made its DC premiere here – and then played for the next two years straight on the Ontario Theatre’s one screen.
 That’s crazy – one movie on one screen sustaining a business for two years.
 No way, anymore.

 The developers won support for their plans as they so often do, with a promise that the new structure set to inhabit this space will include a superficial nod to its history.
 The new condos at 1700 Columbia Road will retain features deemed architecturally significant by someone who supposedly knows.
-The iconic marquee was removed early in demolition and will be returned in the final stages of construction, recontextualized beyond all sense.
+The iconic sloping marquee was removed early in demolition and will be returned in the final stages of construction, recontextualized beyond all sense.

 Instead, their empty gesture – their nod to history – will mystify future tenants.
 No one will see a marquee.
 They will look upon the bended girder over the entrance of their glass and steel building with the same sense of muddled perplexity that modern man musters when confronted with Stonehenge.
-From whence did it come and what does it mean, this oddly arranged protrusion reaching tentatively to the sky like some arm, akimbo and ready receive a prophesied parcel from heaven?
+From whence did it come and what does it mean, this oddly arranged protrusion reaching tentatively to the sky like some arm, akimbo and ready to receive a prophesied parcel from heaven?

 Party on in your contemporary luxury condominium, with affordable prices starting in the high $200s.
 Notice the recycled awning from the original Ontario Theatre structure…